 2. Develop a methodology of HL7 interoperability standards from the HL7 Reference Information Model (RIM).

-4. Promote the use of HL7 interoperability standards world-wide through the creation of HL7 International Affiliate organizations.
+4. Promote the use of HL7 interoperability standards worldwide through the creation of HL7 International Affiliate organizations.

 5. Encourage domain experts from healthcare industry stakeholder organizations to join in HL7 for developing healthcare information standards in their area of expertise.